 ANSWER: There are a multiplicity of issues and problems with purported visions of the Virgin Mary.
 The most well known vision, certainly in relatively modern times, is the example you give.

-Fatima, located in Portugal, is the place where in 1917 three children reported to have seen six Marian appearances (on the 13th of six consecutive months).
+Fatima, located in Portugal, is the place where in 1917 three children reported to have seen six appearances of the Virgin Mary (on the 13th of six consecutive months).
 One of the three children said the apparition did not refer to itself by name but rather as "our lady of the rosary."
-These manifestations (endorsed by the Roman Catholic Church) revealed the following three "secrets."
+These manifestations or visions (endorsed by the Catholics) revealed the following three "secrets."

-Evil lying angels (demons) certainly can and DO visit humans on planet earth.
+It should be noted that evil, lying angels (demons) certainly can and do visit humans on planet earth.
 The Bible does teach about people who see a FALSE visions (not inspired by God) then relay what they saw to others as if the message came from the Eternal (Jeremiah 14:14).
-A good case of someone communicating with an evil spirit is when King Saul got a purported visit from the prophet Samuel (a demon pretending to be the prophet) when the former went to the "witch" (medium) at Endor in 1Samuel 28:3 - 25.
+A good case of someone communicating with an evil spirit is King Saul when he consulted the witch of Endor (1Samuel 28:3 - 25).

-Mary is not alive but DEAD.
-She is unconscious and awaiting the resurrection like ALL the saints.
+Mary is not alive but dead.
+She is unconscious and awaiting the resurrection like all the saints.